Boris Nemtsov: Aftermath, context and accusations

 Shortly after Nemtsov's murder, journalist Julia Ioffe stated several theories about the crime had begun to circulate.
 "Yet we can be sure that the investigation will lead precisely nowhere", she wrote.
 "At most, some sad sap, the supposed trigger-puller, will be hauled in front of a judge, the scapegoat for someone far more powerful.
 More likely, the case will flounder for years amid promises that everyone is working hard, and no one will be brought to justice at all."
 Ioffe said that the Kremlin was already "muddying the waters".

+In March, employees at the Internet Research Agency were assigned to leave comments on Russian news outlets blaming the opposition for murdering Nemtsov.
+IRA employees could use either of two scenarios in their comments: either Ukrainian oligarchs had killed Nemtsov to embarrass Moscow or Nemtsov's own supporters had killed him as a "provocation."

 LifeNews, a publication tied to Russia's security agencies, had suggested "three possible theories", namely that the killing was "revenge for forcing Duritskaya to get an abortion", or that it "had something to do with money Nemtsov was receiving from allies abroad", or that it was "an attempt to smear the Kremlin."
 A statement by the government's Investigative Committee theorized that Nemtsov was "killed by someone from his own opposition movement who wanted to create a martyr" and even suggested "that the assassination was connected to the Charlie Hebdo killings.

 According to Bellingcat analysis Nemtsov was followed prior to the assassination by the same FSB team that would subsequently follow Vladimir Kara-Murza, Dmitry Bykov and Alexei Navalny before their suspected poisonings.